DerkJanSpeelman/Lumen-API/README.md

 ## Installation

 Install Lumen using your shell or terminal.
-Open your terminal.
-On MacOS you can find this by searching (`Command + Space`) for the _Terminal_ application.
-On Windows you can find this by searching (`Windows + S`) for the _CMD_ application.
+Open your terminal again if you closed it.

 Navigate to the location where you want the project folder to be created.
 In your terminal you can navigate like this.
 Where `\Users\username\folder` is the location you want to navigate to.